K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![091]
 3. Once the execution is done, the bar turns green and the Build status changes into Build(Completed).

-***※	Test Job execution is only available for administrators and pipeline Contributors with creation and execution authority.***
+***※	Test Job execution is only permitted to administrators and pipeline Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-3-4'/> 3.2.2.4.3.4.
 Stop Test Job
 1. Click the "Stop" icon when you want to stop or cancel a running build Job.